Home

 Bubastis, city of Bast worshippers

 The city of Bubastis was named after Bast, whose original name was Ubasti.
-Bubastis was located on the Eastern Nile delta region.
+Bubastis was situated in the Eastern Nile delta region.

 Art, literature and pop culture